valevo/SABIO/backend/README.md

 # TODO

- - precompute results for presets of parameters
+ - there are `nan` values in the object's date fields
+ - some objects seem to have start_date > end_date
+ - make sure that date-based search works right (objects with

+ - move data to SSD
  -

+ - precompute results for presets of parameters?
  - hard cap:
    - for long texts at 1000 characters
    - for long titles at 100 characters